-In today’s blog post, I’d like to point out a really interesting site located on the island of Inchcolm in the Firth of Forth (the estuary off Scotland’s east coast that flows into the North Sea).
+In today’s blog post, I’d like to point out a fascinating site located on the island of Inchcolm in the Firth of Forth (the estuary off Scotland’s east coast that flows into the North Sea).
 Mr. C and I first spotted the structure from the grounds of Lauriston Castle in Edinburgh.

 To get to the island of Inchcolm and the medieval abbey, one must take a ferry, which departs from South Queensferry, Scotland (roughly ten miles from Edinburgh’s city center).
-To see the abbey by foot and to touch those ancient stone walls for myself is an adventure I would very much like to have one day.
+To see the abbey on foot and to touch those ancient stone walls for myself is an adventure I would very much like to have one day.

 In my curiosity, I did a little research about Inchcolm Abbey.
 Here are ten interesting things I learned:

 - Inchcolm Abbey is the most well-preserved group of monastic buildings in Scotland.

 - In 1123, Alexander I took shelter on the island of Inchcolm during a fierce storm.
 He was so thankful that his life had been spared, he vowed to build a monastery as an expression of his gratitude.
 Sadly, he died a year later.
 In his absence, his brother David I asked Augustinian canons (priests) to establish the priory instead.